What is Combat Related Special Compensation (CRSC)?

-No. In order to qualify for CRSC, you must have a VA-rated disability of at least 10 percent directly related to a combat/operations-related disability as approved by your branch of service.
+No. In order to qualify for CRSC, you must have at least a 10% VA disability that is directly related to a combat/operations-related disability as approved by your branch of service.

 I am a "gray area" reservist; am I eligible to receive CRSC?